WILDERNESS CABIN GENERAL RULES AND POLICIES

 - Any Injury or Incident that occurs must be reported to Jim Smith as soon as possible.

 - Firearms, fireworks and sling shots are not allowed at either Hydraulic Lake Camp or Pear Lake Camp.

-- Be sure to keep the orange access gate at McCulloch Road locked while in camp.
+- Be sure to keep the orange access gate at McCulloch Road locked at all times.

 - Unlock the fire extinguisher box and keep it unlocked while in camp.

 - The water in the barrels is for emergency use only (If you use it to extinguish your fire then please refill the barrels).

 - The wood in the large wood shed is for cabin use only (It is not for campfire use).

 - Please refrain from stacking excess firewood on cabin porches.

 - Use only electric or globed lantern lighting in the cabins (Do not use candles).

 - Ensure that there is no fire ban imposed either by the camp manager, Ministry of Forests, or otherwise